 Here are some email hosting services to consider:

-Microsoft 365 for Business is similar to GSuite's features.
-The Office 365 Business Premium plan has 50GB mailbox storage for $12.50 a month.
+Microsoft 365 for Business is similar to Google Workspace in its features.
+The Office 365 Business Premium plan offers 50GB mailbox storage for $12.50 a month.
 You also get 1TB file-sharing storage via OneDrive.

 You also get access to Microsoft Office tools like Excel, Word, and Powerpoint.
-For their communication package, you can get your Skype and Microsoft Teams.
+As for their communication package, you can get Skype and Microsoft Teams.
 All of these features are available on your workstation and your mobile.

 If you don't need to install these features on your laptop, you can opt for their all-mobile version for only $5 a month.

-Rackspace email hosting that's known for their robust customer service package.
+Rackspace is an email hosting provider known for its robust customer service package.
 Support is available in 10 global centers with 3,000 cloud engineers on-standby if there's any trouble with the email hosting service.

 Rackspace offers professional email hosting with your own company email address for $2.99 per month, per user.
 You will get Outlook, webmail, and mobile access with 25GB mailbox storage space.
 You also get unlimited aliases and group lists.